kmooney/kmooney.github.io/_posts/2015-06-09-django-mysql-postgres.markdown

 ---
-title: Getting out of Heroku and Migrating a Django project from PostgreSQL to MySQL
+title: Getting out of Heroku and Migrating a Django project from PostgreSQL to MySQL Pt.
+1
 layout: post
 date: 2015-06-09
 categories: django heroku